mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** ...
 I forgot why I talked about Avalokiteshvara.

-**Someone:** *[Unintelligible.]*
+**Someone:** [You were talking about] taking care of, like, our bowls, and everything is Buddha’s face, and why we don’t listen to you?

 **Katagiri Roshi:** Oh, oh, right.
 Thank you. *[He laughs.]*

 Yes.
 So, Zen teaching always tells you to deal with everyday life as a buddha.
-Even though you don’t understand, please do it – because that practice is exactly a way to reflect your five *skandhas* in that spiritual ancient mirror.
-Simultaneously, as [well as doing] zazen – exactly the same.
+Even though you don’t understand, please do it – because that practice is exactly a way to reflect your five *skandhas* in that spiritual ancient mirror, simultaneously.
+As well as doing zazen – exactly the same.
 But we don’t understand this.
 That’s why Dōgen Zenji [writes] like this, and also we have to talk about this.

 So a little bit you don’t understand exactly what the point of the Zen teaching is.
 Usually [according to books], Zen teaching is to find the solution of a *koan*, a Zen puzzle.
 I don’t think this is real.
-Or [in a book] you see “Zen is to attain enlightenment, this is the main purpose.”
+Or [in a book] you see “Zen is to attain enlightenment; this is the main purpose.”
 I don’t think this is Zen.
 It is a *part* of Zen, okay? *[He laughs.]* But not the whole.

 Okay.
 Do you have a question?